OUR NEXT ADVENTURE

 We moved to Mexican Hat, Utah.
 Little did we know that there is NO internet in Mexican Hat.
 They do have AT&T cell service but even that has no data and only supports calls and text messages.

 Until this year, they did not even have cell service in the area.
 That changed after an accident took out the phone lines and no one could call out for emergency services.
 The state requested a tower but, of course, without stipulation that it be a regular tower.
 What they got was a tiny tower with limited service support.
+Most of today we posted to the blog and rested.

 The hike yesterday really kicked our rumps.